 Optional thermostatically controlled heaters (120 V or 240 V) can be installed in the hydraulic tank to aid in cold-weather startup.
-The heaters are designed to keep the oil temperature $30^{\circ}F$ (17°C) warmer than ambient air temperature.
-Each heater is equipped with an extension cord for connection to an owner furnished electric power supply.
+The heaters are designed to keep the oil temperature 30°F (17°C) warmer than ambient air temperature.
+Each heater is equipped with an extension cord for connection to an external power supply.